TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### lockid
-An id from Lock.dbc that this item (which serves as a key) is tied to.
+A [Lock ID](/files/DBC/335/lock#id) that this item (which serves as a key) is tied to.
 This field is used in key-door mechanics.
 &nbsp;

 ### Material
-An id from Material.dbc defining what the item is made of.
+A [Material ID](/files/DBC/335/material#id) defining what the item is made of.
 The value here affects the sound that the item makes when moved.
 Use -1 for consumable items like food, reagents, etc.
 | ID | Name |
 |----|------|